-school after twenty-five years Coming back to accomplishment I'm very proud of.
+Coming back to school after twenty-five years is an accomplishment I'm very proud of.
 I didn't graduate from high school when I was supposed to, so the first strength I used was faith that I could come back and do it now.
 I definitely needed a little courage, going from a forty year old server in a restaurant to a first time college student was a big change.
 In order to figure out what I wanted to study I researched online, bounced ideas off of friends and even talked to strangers on the street.
 I tried to keep an open mind and think creatively about my options, and then used my experience and perspective to narrow down the long list of potential interests.
 Once I decided on a career path and school, I quit my job and moved to a new city, relying heavily on discipline, humor and hope.
 I can't tell you how many times I thought about staying in Portland and working at my old job forever, but now that I'm in school, I'm really grateful that I didn't.

-- ~Student #2 - What kind of person would you say Student #2 is? - Does the person seem dependable? - Would this person follow through on a task he or she was given?
+- ~Student #2

+- What kind of person would you say Student #2 is?

+- Does the person seem dependable?
-• What qualities stand out for you about this person when you read this personal statement?

-Would you invest in this person's future?
+- Would this person follow through on a task he or she was given? - What qualities stand out for you about this person when you read this personal statement? - Would you invest in this person's future?

 A few years ago I gathered together a group of children from my neighborhood and together we wrote an adaptation of "The Frog Prince."
 We then built a stage in the back yard and spent weeks painting sets and creating costumes.
-When we had finished all the preparations, we pulled couches and chairs into the backyard and invited our whole neighborhood over to watch our play.
+When we had finished all the preparations, we pulled couches and chairs into the backyard and invited our neighborhood over to watch our play.
 It was amazing to help guide and motivate the children as they performed their creation; it took an enormous amount of organization and delegation skills to make our production go smoothly.
 It was incredible to be able to help our community come together and watch neighbors that had lived next to each other for years finally forging connections and becoming friends.
-It was wonderful to be able to see the children growing in their confidence and sharing their creation with our community.
+It was wonderful to be able to see the children growing in their confidence and sharing their creation with our community. ~Student #3 the scholarship committee have selected 3 finalists for their scholarship.
+The scholarship committee must pick only one student to give a scholarship to.
+As a member of the scholarship committee, you must make a choice as to who wins the scholarship.
+Which student would you select and why?
+What criteria would you use to make your selection?

-- ~Student #3 - What kind of person would you say Student #3 is? - Does the person seem dependable? - Would this person follow through on a task he or she was given? - What qualities stand out for you about this person when you read this personal statement? - Would you invest in this person's future?
+- What kind of person would you say Student #3 is? - Does the person seem dependable? - Would this person follow through on a task he or she was given? - What qualities stand out for you about this person when you read this personal statement? - Would you invest in this person's future?